 She says, “Our society often confuses personal power — ‘power within’ — with ‘power over,’ which is about controlling others.”

 It is in this respect I see men lose their power with their women partners.
-(On a side-note, most conscious men today have no desire to have “power over” their partners, but they definitely DO have a strong desire to keep their “power within” in their relationships.)
+Even though most conscious men today have no desire to have “power over” their partners, but they definitely DO have a strong desire to keep their “power within” in their relationships.

 I used to think that “losing my power” was exclusively about backing down, not following through on commitments, or taking orders from anyone (i.e. my partner); basically not looking like, and acting as, an ever-confident, invincible, man-hero!